amantuladhar/amantuladhar.github.io/_posts/2017-07-11-angularjs-testing-in-nutshell.md

 # Bonus - To run single test on `Karma` using IntelliJ Idea

+### UPDATE
+If you are using latest update of IntelliJ IDEA and using latest version of Karma plugin you will be able to run the test individually like you run the Java tests.

 **STEP 1** Install `Karma` plugin

 **STEP 2** Open `karma.conf.js` and you will get the run configuration.
 Run it.